 WHAT IT IS: Stevia is an extract from the plant Stevia rebaudiana, which originated in the rainforests of Brazil and Paraguay.
-Stevia is used as an alternative to sugar.
+It is often used as an alternative to sugar.
 The flavor comes from glycosides—particularly stevioside, which is 200 to 300 times sweeter than table sugar.
-Stevia is highly sought after because it is calorie-free, carb-free, has a glycemic index (GI) of zero, and it is recognized as safe by the FDA.
+It is highly sought after because it is calorie-free, carb-free, has a glycemic index (GI) of zero, and it is recognized as safe by the FDA.

 Stevia may reduce blood pressure and blood sugar levels, but the data so far are not conclusive.
 Others have said it aids in weight loss and prevents tooth decay when substituted for table sugar.

-Stevia is a sweetener used as an alternative to sugar, not a supplement.
+As a sweetener it is used as an alternative to sugar, not a supplement.
 The WHO has approved an acceptable daily intake of four milligrams per kilogram of body weight.

 Stevia may cause mild side effects like nausea, dizziness, muscle pain, and numbness.
 An allergic reaction is possible if there is sensitivity to the Asteraceae plant family.
 There are some health concerns surrounding the stevia plant.
 Stevia may cause low blood pressure, which would be of concern to some taking blood pressure medications.
 Caution is advised when using medications that may also lower blood sugar.
 People taking insulin or drugs for diabetes by mouth should be monitored closely by a qualified health care professional,

 Blends that contain sugar alcohols may also cause digestive issues in those who are sensitive.
 Common symptoms can include bloating, gas and diarrhea.
 Additionally, stevia could potentially cause allergic reactions in people with an allergy to ragweed, as they belong to the same family of plants.
 However, this has never been reported nor studied in structured research.